Colorado police ID six victims from birthday party shooting, say suspect upset he wasn't invited

 Authorities in Colorado released the names of the six people killed during a weekend birthday party when a gunman who was angry about not being invited opened fire before taking his own life.

-The Colorado Springs Police Department identified the victims as Melvin Perez, Mayra Perez, Joana Cruz, Jose Gutierrez Cruz, Sandra Ibarra Perez and Jose Ibarra.
+The Colorado Springs Police Department identified the victims as Melvin Perez, 30, his wife, Mayra Ibarra De Perez, 33, his mother, Joana Cruz, 52, and his brother, 21-year-old Jose Gutierrez.
+Mayra's siblings were also killed: Sandra Ibarra-Perez, 28, and 26-year-old Jose Ibarra.

-The suspect, identified as Teodoro Macias, 28, had dated Sandra Ibarra Perez for a year and had displayed controlling and jealous behavior, including trying to isolate her from her family, authorities said.
+The suspect, identified as Teodoro Macias, 28, had dated Sandra Ibarra Perez for a year and had a history of controlling and jealous behavior, including trying to isolate her from her family, authorities said.

 "At the core of this horrendous act is domestic violence," Police Chief Vince Niski said.
 "The suspect... displayed power and control issues in this relationship.
 When he wasn't invited to a family gathering, the suspect responded by opening fire and killing six victims."

-Macias did not have a criminal history and there were no reports of domestic violence between him and Ibarra, authorities said.
+Macias did not have a criminal history and there were no reports of domestic violence between him and Ibarra-Perez, authorities said.
+No protection orders were in place at the time of the shooting, police said.

-The party was at Joana Cruz's house in the Canterbury Mobile Home Park.
+The party was at Joana Cruz's house in the Canterbury Mobile Home Park as two families gathered to celebrate a birthday.
+The families were connected through the marriage of Melvin Perez and Mayra Perez, who were present with their children.

 The shooting occurred just after midnight Sunday.

-Macias walked into the home -- where seven adults and three children were inside -- and shot the six victims in "quick succession," police said.
+Macias walked into the home, where seven adults and three children -- ages 2, 5 and 11 -- were inside and shot the six victims in "quick succession" before killing himself, said police Lt.
+Joe Frabbiele.
+The children have been staying with relatives, police said.

 The children were near where the shooting took place but were found unharmed.
-Responding officers arrived at the scene and were told about the suspected shooter by Jose Gutierrez Cruz, who was still alive at the time.

-Officers found a semi-automatic 9mm handgun under Macias along with two 15-round magazines, one empty, police said.
+Officers found a Smith & Wesson semi-automatic 9mm. handgun near Macias along with two 15-round magazines, one of which was empty, police said.
+Police recovered 17 spent shell casings at the scene.

+Authorities were not sure how Macias came to possess the weapon.
+The firearm was purchased by someone in 2014 from a local gun store, Frabbiele said.

+"The suspect did not purchase the firearm during that transaction," he said.
+"This is the only listed transaction for this firearm.
+We're still investigating how and when the suspect came to possess the handgun."

 CLICK HERE TO GET THE FOX NEWS APP

 Authorities received three 911 calls shortly after the shooting.
 In one call, rapid gunfire was heard.
-One adult was able to escape the shooting and called 911.
+One adult was able to escape the shooting and called 911 to report that someone had shot his family.

+Three other family members -- all teenagers -- left the home shortly before the shooting to retrieve something from a neighbor.
+They returned before police arrived and attempted to render aid and console the children, police said.